 We know that the reasons people join these groups are highly individualised, and that tells us how we can support them out of those potentially damaging situations – something useful to consider in the kinds of prevention programmes that provide tailored support for individuals vulnerable to radicalisation, such as the UK’s Channel programme.

-Research has also highlighted the importance of social networksfor people making the decision to join extreme movements.
-In research on far-right groups we know that people find it easier to join these groups when they already know other people involved.
-This helps us understand the cases of block-recruitment of many young people from the West to join the fighting in Syria, for example.
+Research has also highlighted the importance of social networks for people making the decision to join extreme movements.
+In research on far-right groups, we know that people find it easier to join these groups when they already know other people involved.
+This helps us understand the causes of block-recruitment of many young people from the West to join the fighting in Syria, for example.

 From these studies of the role of social networks, and of cults, we know that there is a confirmation bias in the way people in these groups view the world – where their views are reinforced by like-minded people.